unclecode/crawl4ai/README.md

 6. Access the application at `http://localhost:8000`.

-For more detailed instructions and advanced configuration options, please refer to the [installation guide](https://github.com/your-username/crawl4ai/blob/main/INSTALL.md).
+For more detailed instructions and advanced configuration options, please refer to the [installation guide](https://github.com/unclecode/crawl4ai/blob/main/INSTALL.md).

+Choose the approach that best suits your needs.
+If you want to integrate Crawl4AI into your existing Python projects, installing it as a library is the way to go.
+If you prefer to run Crawl4AI as a standalone service and interact with it via API endpoints, running it as a local server using Docker is the recommended approach.

 ## Usage with Python 🐍